onicagroup/sting/README.md

 * Gun should still operate normally when not being controlled
 * Gun could be powered externally even when the batteries are installed
-* Gun could be "overpowered" externally to shoot faster and farther.
+* Gun could be "overpowered" externally to shoot faster and farther

 ### Nerf Gun Internals